 And then it all stopped.

 Between the 1980s and 2000, the starling population of London collapsed.
 Utterly.

 A decade ago I moved to a flat in docklands, and when I put out bird feed, hardly a starling was to be seen.
 When I moved away, there was an undeniable flock swooping up to grab food and chatter animatedly between themselves on the balcony.

 They left a mess, which was easy to clean up with the mop, and significantly easier to clean than that left by the feral pigeon.

-Today we bemoan the presence of that avian chav, the pigeon, which was barely known in London at the start of the 19th century, and has since taken to the city with gusto, as it has in many cities.
+Today we bemoan the presence of that avian chav, the pigeon, which was barely known in London at the start of the 19th century and has since taken to the city with gusto, as it has in many cities.

-Curiously, the pigeon population is not that large — it’s just far more noticeable as the birds tends to hang around where lazy humans discard food, and their physically larger size makes them easier to spot.
+Curiously, the pigeon population is not that large — it’s just far more noticeable as the birds tend to hang around where lazy humans discard food, and their physically larger size makes them easier to spot.